 The cardboard box used for shipping doubles as a Give Back Box, where gently used clothing can be sent back for distribution among nonprofits.

-Colorful Standard’s Ethical and Sustainability Practices
+Subsets’s Ethical & Sustainability Practices

 Materials: